Blazing-Blast/Cardgame/Sun.md

 ##### When activated

-Take the allied card in the defensive position of the Gravity Assister's lane.
+Take the card in the defensive position of the Gravity Assister's lane.
 It may be exhausted.
 It is now called the `Ammo`.
 The `Ammo` will now perform a Gravity Assist towards a offensive position of your choice